LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Smart-Contract-On-Base/index.md

 7. Just like your MetaMask wallet, your new contract will have its own unique address as well.
 You can view the contract within the [Base Sepolia block explorer](https://sepolia.basescan.org/) by pasting the contract address in the search bar.

-## Execute an on-demand request in your smart contract to a Chainlink oracle
+## Executing an on-demand request in your smart contract to a Chainlink oracle

 You've deployed your first smart contract.
 Congrats!